 If people call the Lord by name and claim to be followers of Jesus who is Lord of all, regardless of color or ethnic origin or nationality, why is there so much racial rancor in the church?
 We read the same Bible, pray to the same Father in heaven, trust in the same Savior, walk with the same Spirit, yet we segregate ourselves on purpose to be with people like ourselves.
 Everyone in the same church building looks alike.
 That’s not much of a witness to the world that needs the Savior.

 No, we aren’t yet living his theology when it comes to race and the church.
 But as a follower of Christ, I could possibly make a difference.
 After all, he is the one who broke down the barrier between the most prejudiced groups at odds with each other.
 By his death and resurrection he tore down the wall between Jew and Gentile and made the two become one.

 About the Contributors

-Ministering at the intersection of parachurch, pastoral, and academic ministry, Dr. Fong is committed to teaching God’s Word “to anyone and everyone who will lend him an ear.”
-By serving as the dean of DTS Houston and professor of Pastoral Ministries, he is excited to minister to and train the next generation of Christian leaders.
-Dr. Fong and his wife, Yvonne, have six children (three children plus three in-law children that he and his wife love so much that they are counted as their own).
-He enjoys the outdoors and spending time with his family.
+Ministering at the intersection of parachurch, pastoral, and academic ministry, Dr. Fong was committed to teaching God’s Word “to anyone and everyone who will lend him an ear.”
+He served as the dean of DTS Houston and professor of Pastoral Ministries before passing into the presence of the Lord in 2022.
+He was always excited to minister to and train the next generation of Christian leaders.